Student Code of Conduct

 LOST AND FOUND

-There is a Lost and Found Box located in the Main Office.
+There is a Lost and Found Box located in the Cafeteria.
 Each semester end, any unclaimed items from the Lost and Found Box are donated to a charity.
-Students who find items are asked to turn them in to the Main Office promptly.
+Students who find small valuable items are asked to turn them in to the Main Office promptly.
+Large items such as clothing can be placed inside the Lost and Found Box.
 Please mark your name in all articles for easy identification.
 Please do NOT leave valuables unattended.
-Do NOT bring large amounts of cash, iPod’s, cell phones, or expensive personal computers/calculators to school.
 The school cannot provide security for such items or replace lost articles.

 POSTERS AND NOTICES